ianstormtaylor/slate/docs/libraries/slate-react.md

 ###### `useEditor`

 Get the current editor object from the React context.
+Differs from `useSlate` in that this is a context for sharing the editor object in a way that does **not** re-render the context whenever changes occur.
+To be used in most cases as `useSlate` can cause unnecessary re-renders of components that consume it.

 ###### `useFocused`